MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 **Collaborators-only**: Your fiscal budget need only include users that own data in Egnyte.
 Anyone that strictly engages as a collaborator in Egnyte (for example, they only share other users' content), do not have any data copied, and therefore do not incur a fee.

-**Setting permissions is free**.
-Users that strictly collaborate in Egnyte receive equivalent sharing permissions in Office 365 for free.
+**Setting permissions is free**: Users that strictly collaborate in Egnyte receive equivalent sharing permissions in Microsoft 365 for free.

 ### Data ownership

 You must consider data ownership.
-If a user has only shared data, and absolutely no owned data, we transfer no files from Egnyte to Office 365 for that particular individual.
+If a user has only shared data, and absolutely no owned data, we transfer no files from Egnyte to Microsoft 365 for that particular individual.

 Definitions:

 - **Shared data** are files and folders that are not owned by the user.
-When permissions are applied in Office 365 after transfering, folders are shared again with the appropriate users.
+When permissions are applied in Microsoft 365 after transfering, folders are shared again with the appropriate users.
 - **Owned data** are files and folders that are owned by the user.
 Data almost always needs to have an owner within your organization.
 This is the only data that we actually transfer.
 - **Ownership** is typically determined by who created the file or folder, but in some cases it can depend on the owner or creator of the parent (upper or top-level) folder.

 ## Data distribution

 Determining the distribution of data across the user base is an extremely important component of a migration because we copy data in a highly parallel manner, and our servers transfer data as fast as each cloud storage provider can handle.
-Both Egnyte and Office 365 have rate limits for how fast data can be downloaded and uploaded.
+Both Egnyte and Microsoft 365 have rate limits for how fast data can be downloaded and uploaded.

 The more users simultaneously being transfered, the higher our throughput for your migration. **We highly recommend that users with very large data sets be broken into smaller accounts to facilitate faster transfers.**